 Countries where tap water is safe – according to the CDC

-Countries that recognise Palestine vs. countries that recognise Kosovo – almost complete opposites
+Countries that recognize Palestine vs. countries that recognize Kosovo – almost complete opposites

 Palestine and Kosovo have pretty much nothing to do with each other, which makes this contrast extremely interesting.
 Also noteworthy is Greece’s lack of decision in both cases – despite geographical proximity.